zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 In many cases, the domain-based configuration is needed in client-side **TypeScript**.
 The extension developer can use the following script to download these values to the client, although there a number of ways to accomplish the same effect.

-1. In `ExtensionExtensionDefinition.cs`, add the configuration class to the `ImportConstructor`.
+1. In `ExtensionDefinition.cs`, add the configuration class to the `ImportConstructor`.

 1. Override `IReadOnlyDictionary&lt;string, object&gt; GetExtensionConfiguration(PortalRequestContext context)`  to extend the environment object that is returned to the client, as in the following code.